x684867/nemesis_server/src/nodejs/tools/doc/README.md

     * Argument: SomeClass object.

-    Modules don't usually raise events on themselves.  `cluster` is the only exception.
+    packages don't usually raise events on themselves.  `cluster` is the only exception.

     ## Class: SomeClass